fastly/pushpin/doc/websocket-over-http.md

 WebSocket-Over-HTTP Protocol
 ============================

-This is a simple text-based protocol for gatewaying between a WebSocket client and a conventional HTTP server.
+The WebSocket-Over-HTTP protocol is a simple, text-based protocol for gatewaying between a WebSocket client and a conventional HTTP server.

 Why??
 -----

-WebSocket applications designed around request/response and publish/subscribe messaging patterns tend to require very little session state.
-In many cases, a WebSocket's primary value is to act as an efficient downstream channel for publish/subscribe events.

-GRIP (Generic Realtime Intermediary Protocol), used by Pushpin and Fanout.io, enables out-of-band message injection into WebSocket connections.
-Normally, using GRIP with WebSockets requires a WebSocket connection on both sides of the proxy: Client <--WS--> Grip Proxy <--WS--> Server.
-However, if published messages bypass the Proxy->Server connection, such that the Proxy->Server connection is only ever used for request/response interactions, then it becomes interesting to consider using HTTP for this hop instead.
+GRIP (Generic Realtime Intermediary Protocol, used by Pushpin and Fanout.io) enables out-of-band message injection into WebSocket connections.
+Normally, using GRIP with WebSockets requires a WebSocket connection on both sides of the proxy:

-Note that the WebSocket-Over-HTTP protocol does not explicitly depend on GRIP.
-However, you'll almost certainly want to pair this protocol with GRIP, or something like it.
-Without some kind of out-of-band delivery mechanism, the server will have no way to send data spontaneously to the client, which is the whole reason you'd use WebSockets in the first place.

-Yes, there is overhead in using HTTP instead of WebSockets.
-This only replaces the Proxy->Server communication though, where latency and bandwidth are less of a concern.
-The last mile (Client->Proxy) continues to use a WebSocket.
+    Client <--WS--> GRIP Proxy <--WS--> Server

+In this scenario, published messages are usually delivered to the proxy via HTTP POST, which the proxy then relays to any subscribed clients.
+The server does not push messages to clients using the WebSocket connection between the proxy and the server.
+This means that the WebSocket connection between the proxy and the server is used almost exclusively for servicing request/response interactions initiated by the client.
+If the communication path between the proxy and the server only needs to handle request/response interactions, then HTTP becomes a viable alternative to a WebSocket:

+    Client <--WS--> GRIP Proxy <--HTTP--> Server

+Using HTTP for communication between the proxy and server may be easier to maintain and scale since HTTP server tools are well established.
+Plus, if the server is merely doing stateless RPC processing, then HTTP is actually a respectable choice for this tier in the service.

+Of course, the usefulness of this gatewaying is entirely dependent on the server having a way to send data to clients out-of-band.
+As such, it is recommended that the WebSocket-Over-HTTP protocol be used in combination with GRIP.
+Note, however, that the WebSocket-Over-HTTP protocol does not explicitly depend on GRIP.

 Protocol
 --------